litelitelite/otus_2024/README.md

-# lession-11-pgsql-patroni
+# lession-13-elk

 ## This code create VMs in YC and provision Nginx, PGSQL patroni cluster and simple python flask app with haproxy balancer.
+Also here's OpenSearch monitoring, which collect logs from all nodes through vector.
+For installing OpenSearch using https://github.com/opensearch-project/ansible-playbook.

 ### Usage